 John founded CCO in 2005, and recent productions for the company include Iolanthe, The Mikado, H.M.S.
 Pinafore, Ruddigore, Buttons: A Cinderella Pantomime, King Tut – An Egypt Panto, and both Rossini’s Il Barbiere di Siviglia and Mozart’s The Magic Flute for co-productions with the Iford Arts Festival.
 He has written/directed CCO’s 13 pantomimes to date, often also appeared as the Dame or Villain, and also directed an evening entitled ‘Avant-garde’ for CCO, including Schoenberg’s Pierre Lunaire, Peter Maxwell-Davies’ Eight Songs for a Mad King and a series of Beckett shorts.
 For more information and a full list of productions John has directed for CCO, please visit their website: www.charlescourtopera.com

-John Savournin’s production of Benjamin Britten’s Songs and Proverbs of William Blake for English Touring Opera was lost to the pandemic.
-However, during Autumn 2020, he directed three films: Grief, a new short opera by Amanda Holden and Nils Holger-Peterson for Opera Harmony, available on Opera Vision; Whistle-stop Opera – Cinderella for Opera North; and Charles Court Opera’s online pantomime, Snow White in the Seven Months of Lockdown.
+John Savournin’s productions of Benjamin Britten’s Songs and Proverbs of William Blake for English Touring Opera and The Pirates of Penzance for Opera Holland Park, in association with Charles Court Opera, were lost to the COVID-19 pandemic.
+However, during Autumn 2020, he directed three films: Grief, a new short opera by Amanda Holden and Nils Holger-Peterson for Opera Harmony, available on Opera Vision; Whistle-stop Opera – Cinderella for Opera North; and Charles Court Opera’s online pantomime, Snow White in the Seven Months of Lockdown, whilst The Pirates of Penzance has been re-scheduled for Summer 2021.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.